k-koech/bd_hospital/README.md

     - Add Blood group.
     - View, create, update and delete hospitals.
     - Add blood to different hospitals(i.e O, O+, A, B etc) and everytime you add a blood group that exists it increments the amount of blood.
+    - In future, I will intergrate the booking feature plus authentication.

 ## Live link